Tebybee8/MECA482_BallNPlate_Team2/README.md

 ![image](https://user-images.githubusercontent.com/73966901/102729264-df398e80-42e4-11eb-9442-d4bfe9b1ba21.png)
 **Figure 15:** Simulink Model of Ball Position controller

 This model feeds information of the balls x and y coordinates in the coppeliasim simulation from Matlab into ConstantX and ConstantY respectively.
-The output blocks X and Y are then recieved in matlab to be fed into the coppeliasim model to set the new joint postions of the X and Y axis servo joints.
+The output blocks X and Y are then recieved in matlab to be fed into the coppeliasim model to set the new target joint postions of the X and Y axis servo joints.

 ## 5. CoppeliaSim Model
 The following image shows the provided CoppeliSim Model to test our control system.